Andrew-wong-ty/movie-recommend-proxy/README.md

 # Rate-limiter-proxy-by-redis
-A proxy service for movie recommendations, featuring rate limiting.
+A proxy server for rate limiting, implemented by Redis and Golang

 # Set-up
 ```shell